Verizon Prepaid’s smartphone data plans reward customers who are loyal to the service. The longer you stay, the more money you can save.

 Prepaid wireless providers, including Verizon Prepaid, have made strides when it comes to phone selection.

-More than 40 phones were available for sale when I last checked the prepaid section of Verizon’s website.
-The cheapest device was an Alcatel Avalon for $60, but I also saw a $900 Apple iPhone.
+More than 50 phones were available for sale when we checked the prepaid section of Verizon’s website in April 2021.
+The cheapest device was a ZTE Blade Vantage 2 for $60, but there was also a $1,800 Samsung GalaxyZ Fold2.

 If you already have a phone that you like, you can bring a compatible device to the network.
 Check compatibility here.